Literacy in Action

-Literacy in Action is an incentive-based literacy program that serves the children and families of Mecosta and Osceola counties.
-The program fosters growth with the hope of brighter futures for the entire family.
+LIA is an incentive-based literacy program serving children and families in Mecosta and Osceola counties.
+The program fosters growth and development with the goal of strengthening families and empowering children.

 Untitled design 500